Precision tests of the nonlinear mode coupling of anisotropic flow via high-energy collisions of isobars

 \paragraph*{Conclusion \& Prospects.} Detailed transport simulations predict that the precision reached in the isobar ratios of higher-order flow harmonic coefficients permits one to scrutinize the effect of subleading couplings to $V_4$ and potentially $V_5$.
-If this prediction is confirmed in experiments, it will establish isobar collisions as an unique tool to study subleading nonlinear effects in the QGP expansion, and exposed by the different structures of the two isobars.
+If this prediction is confirmed in experiments, it will establish isobar collisions as a unique tool to study subleading nonlinear effects in the QGP expansion, exposed by the different structures of the two isobars.
 The largest subleading modes to $V_4$ should come from $V_1V_3$ and $V_3^2 V_2^*$, namely,

 A self-consistent framework to define both $V_{4\mathrm{L}}$ and the coupling coefficients in the presence of multiple nonlinear components has been derived in Ref.~\cite{Giacalone:2018wpp}, and could be readily applied to isobar data analysis.
 So far, subleading couplings have only been discussed in the analysis of $V_6$, $V_7$, $V_8$ in \pbpb{} collisions at LHC energies.
 The rich nonlinear structure of, e.g., $V_6$ is, however, difficult to fully clarify via isobar ratios in \ruru\ and \zrzr\ collisions at RHIC, as multiplicities are not high enough.
-If larger isobar pairs are collided in future, potentially at higher collision energies at the LHC, such possibility will be realized.
-It will permit us to access experimentally the full intricacies of the nonlinear hydrodynamic response, thus opening a new promising opportunity for data-driven determinations of the QGP transport properties.
+If larger isobar pairs are collided in the future, potentially at higher collision energies at the LHC, such a possibility will be realized.
+Note that identification of nonlinear effects via isobar ratios allows cancellation of model uncertainties, which is not possible by looking at one collision system such as \pbpb{} at the LHC.
+Therefore, isobar collisions will permit us to access experimentally the full intricacies of the nonlinear hydrodynamic response, thus opening a new promising opportunity for data-driven determinations of the QGP transport properties.

 \paragraph*{Acknowledgments.} This research of J.J and C.Z is supported by DOE DE-FG02-87ER40331.
 The research of G.G. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster), within the Collaborative Research Center SFB1225 (ISOQUANT, Project-ID 273811115).
-We acknowledge Somadutta Bhatta for useful comments.
+We acknowledge Somadutta Bhatta for their useful comments.